 While it is safer to be outside than indoors, that does not mean that the risk of becoming infected with the Covid-19 virus is zero while at the lake.

 The Board will monitor the local, county, state, and federal guidance and update precautions accordingly.

 - do stay home if sick or recently exposed to someone with Covid-19

-- do quarantine for at least 14 days if you or a household member have been exposed to someone with Covid-19, have symptoms, or tested positive for Covid-19
+- do quarantine for at least 10 days (or current federal/state/local guidance) if you or a household member have been exposed to someone with Covid-19, have symptoms, or tested positive for Covid-19

 - do use disinfectant wipes on surfaces/hand sanitizer to cleanse hands frequently

 - do wear a proper mask if you are not up to date on your vaccines or consider wearing a mask in crowded out door settings/activities with close contact with others who are not fully vaccinated (per Fairfax County guidance)